Sampling

 Selection method Random Non-random

-Bias level Low Higher
+Bias level Lower Higher

-Probability vs Non-probability sampling
+Probability vs Non-probability sampling (comparison table)

 What is Sampling?